Localization in Khovanov homology: Applications to Khovanov spectra and Khovanov homology

 \subsection{The Khovanov-Burnside functor}

-The purpose of this section is to explicitly describe the various Burnside functors we will use (cf.\ \cite{lls2} \S 6).
+The purpose of this section is to explicitly describe the various Burnside functors we will use (cf.\ \cite[Sect.\ 6]{lls2}).

 We start by recalling the construction of the functor $\khoburn(D)$, for $D$ a diagram of an oriented link $L$, with $n$ ordered crossings, and a choice of orientation of crossings, as well as a choice of edge assignment as in Section \ref{subsec:okh-cpx}, and finally an ordering of the circles of each resolution.
-Following Lemma \ref{lem:212}, it suffices to define it on objects, edges $\phi_{u,v}$ with $u\geq_1 v$, and across two-dimensional faces of the cube $\two^n$.
+Following Lemma \ref{lem:212}, it suffices to define $\khoburn(D)$ on objects, edges $\phi_{u,v}$ with $u\geqslant_1 v$, and across two-dimensional faces of the cube $\two^n$.
+For brevity, we write $\khoburn$ for $\khoburn(D)$.
 On objects, set

 For each edge $u\geqslant_1 v$ in $\two^n$, and each element $y \in \khoburn(v)$, write

 Note each $\epsilon_{x,y}\in \{ -1,0,1\}$.
 Define

 where the sign on elements of $\khoburn(\phi_{u,v})$ is given by $\epsilon_{x,y}$ of the pair, and the source and target maps are the natural ones.